kutu/pyirsdk/tutorials/03 Base application.md

-In this tutorial, you will learn how to create base of your own iRacing application.
+In this tutorial, you will learn how to create base of your own iRacing application using pyirsdk.

 Entry point is at the bottom, at `if __name__ == '__main__':` line.